poojaanbu0/19AI550_new/Ex.No.10_Miniproject.md

 # Ex.No: 10   Implementation of 2D/3D game - Escape from the Falling Object Game
+### DATE: 16.05.2025
 ### REGISTER NUMBER : 212222240072
 ### AIM:
 To develop a Escape from the Falling Object Game in Unity